|24th March |

 Where appropriate, consider new regulatory approaches to content regulation

-5.54 In addition, we will continue to review our wider regulatory approach to content regulation to ensure that it remains fit for purpose and that it continues to serve the interests of citizens, consumers and stakeholders.
+- 5.54 In addition, we will continue to review our wider regulatory approach to content regulation to ensure that it remains fit for purpose and that it continues to serve the interests of citizens, consumers and stakeholders.

-regulation might further evolve to remain fit for purpose and proportionate.
+content regulation might further evolve to remain fit for purpose and proportionate.